Mother India (book): Reception

+Response books

 The book prompted over fifty critical books and pamphlets to be published, which highlighted Mayo's incorrect assertions and distorted perception of Indian society, which had become a powerful influence on the American public's view of India.
 The controversy caused by Mayo's work was helpful to aid nationalist India in the reversal of Western colonial propaganda.
 The outrage caused led to a new school of liberal Indian feminism and a new vision for Indian women.
 This new ideal of an Indian woman was viewed as the model embodiment of what it meant to be Indian in an independent nation state.

 Annie Besant called Mother India "a remarkably wicked book slandering the whole Indian people".
 The book was cited as an example of imperial feminism by American historian Liz Wilson, who wrote that Mayo employed feminist rhetoric to support her criticisms of the Indian independence movement.
 Wilson also explored alternative conclusions that some Western reviewers had come to after reading Mayo’s book.
 For example, one anonymous 1927 review in the New Statesman claimed that the Indian vices supposedly detailed in Mayo's book were exclusive to Hindus, and Muslims in India were "comparatively free of these sub-human vices".
 The review provoked a furious response from Bengali intellectual Rabindranath Tagore, who accused Western commentators of hypocrisy.

 Mayo's initial inspiration for her assertions against India came from a British intelligence agent working for the Indian Political Intelligence Office (IPIO), which was based in London.
 The IPIO was formed in response to the dissemination of anarchist and revolutionary elements of Indian nationalism in Europe during the First World War.

-In 1929, Harry H. Field, whom Mayo had acknowledged in the foreword of Mother India wrote a book called After Mother India in which he responded to the criticisms levelled against Mayo's work, added more commentaries and wrote a brief biography of Katherine.
+In 1929, Harry H. Field, whom Mayo had acknowledged in the foreword of Mother India, wrote a book called After Mother India in which he responded to the criticisms levelled against Mayo's work, added more commentaries and wrote a brief biography of Katherine.
 A chapter was dedicated to the most notable critique, which was the one written by Gandhi.